 Available for sale only on their website, Helix offers all standard mattress sizes, from Twin to California King.
 Prices range from $600-$995, in the mid-range of online mattresses.
 Higher than bargain brands like Tuft and Needle, but less than luxury brands Nest, Saatva, and Keetsa.

 5. Alexander Signature Series (Medium): Best Memory Foam Mattress for Side Sleepers

 Memory foam is well-known for its ability to contour around a body, which minimizes pressure points and provides outstanding support.

-For side-sleepers looking for a great memory foam mattress, our top recommendation is Nest Bedding's Alexander Signature Series.
+Our top recommendation for side-sleepers looking for a great memory foam mattress is Nest Bedding's Alexander Signature Series.

 We specifically recommend the medium comfort level.

 The Alexander Signature Series uses five layers of CertiPUR-US certified foam.

 A 1.5-inch soft quilted cover gives the top a comfortable, plushy feel.

 Below the top, Nest adds three layers of specialized foams, including:

 - a gel memory foam layer for temperature control